hariharaniyer/hello-world/README.md

 # hello-world
 Hello Everyone!

-This repository solely meant for the learnings and leanings of Hariharan Iyer aka Lord Hypersom.
+This repository is solely meant for the learnings and leanings of Hariharan Iyer aka Lord Hypersom.
 The goal of this project is to help Lord Hypersom get back into the committee and the commits along the way will track his journey.

 What shall happen?
 We will see.